 Karakoy is a commercial quarter and is one of the oldest and most iconic neighborhoods in Istanbul.
 It serves as an economic centre with transport, retail stores and many office buildings.

 You may also find nice local boutique cafés, restaurants and bars in the area.
-Karakoy has become one of the best neighborhood for nightlife in Istanbul for the recent years.
+Karakoy has become one of the best neighborhoods for nightlife in Istanbul for the recent years.

-Istiklal Avenue is one of the most famous areas of Istanbul.
+Istiklal Street is one of the most famous areas of Istanbul.
 It’s visited by around 3 million people on a busy weekend and is a long vehicle-free street which contains many stores, clubs, restaurants and galleries.
-It’s one of the most popular tourist attractions in the Beyoglu District and is also home to many affluent Istanbul residents.

 Taksim Square is another major tourist destination that is well-known for its culinary background.
 There are countless restaurants and cafes which are accompanied by luxurious hotels.